subharanjanm/debug-bar-actions-and-filters-addon/readme.txt

 Ans: Please don't use this on Live site.
 This is only for development purpose.

 == Screenshots ==
-1. Debug Bar displaying Action Hooks
+1. Debug Bar displaying Actions

-2. Debug Bar displaying Filter Hooks
+2. Debug Bar displaying Filters

 == Changelog ==
 Adding the initial plugin to Wordpress plugins directory.